PouyaSonej/PouyaSonej.github.io/_teaching/project-10.md

 location: "Shiraz, Iran"
 ---

-This project is based on standford's computer vision course.
+This project, based on Stanford’s computer vision course, utilizes the KITTI dataset—a collection of images and LIDAR data for autonomous driving research.
-KITTI is a dataset for autonomous driving developed by the Karlsruhe Institute of Technology and Toyota Technological Institute at Chicago.
-It is a collection of images and LIDAR data used in computer vision research, such as stereo vision, optical flow, visual odometry, 3D object detection, and 3D tracking.
-In this project, for semantic segmentation I trained a U-net with imagenet weights on Kittie dataset.

-You can access the code and images in this GitHub repository.
+The focus is on semantic segmentation, where a U-Net model pre-trained on ImageNet is fine-tuned on the KITTI dataset.
+This approach aims to enhance the model’s ability to interpret complex driving scenes.
+The code and images are available in this GitHub repository.

 **Link to the gihub repository:**